 Those with a legal status according to § 23 Par.
 1 and Par.
 2 AufenthG may also apply for funding of a language course through the Bildungsberatung Garantiefonds Hochschule.
-Certain special seminars, Studienkollegs or academic internships may be funded through the this (see financing).
+English courses, certain special seminars, Studienkollegs or academic internships may be funded through this too (see financing).

 Institutions of higher education may also offer free language classes for refugees.
 More information on this can be found on each institution's Website and on our Website "Refugees Welcome" for Freiburg region.

 Furthermore, there are various options to be found online.
 Among others free online language courses can be found on the Deutsche Welle, the ich will deutsch lernen or the Alumniportal websites.
 The Goethe-Institute is also offering an online program.
 Germanforrefugees is even offering two applications teaching both German and English.
 If you want to learn the German alphabet you can find explanation videos in Arabic here.

 One can find a list of online language courses here.
 A free aptitude test can be found at onSET.
 A detailed overview of the various German courses in Freiburg and its surroundings can be found in our brochure.

 If the proof of entrance qualifications or undergraduate studies is missing, there are still opportunities to take up studies in Germany.
 You can for example take the Delta Prüfung, which will be accepted as an equivalent to the normal entrance qualification (Abitur).
 With passing this exam you will be allowed to start your studies in a Bachelor degree.
 For Master studies the different university departments have the possibility to set up specific assessment test in order to accept the application.

 More information on these opportunities can be found at the relevant course guidance centers (consult the list of contact persons in the infobox).